Structural thermokinetic modelling: Kinetic models and reaction elasticities

-The laws of thermodynamics impose three sorts of constraints on kinetic models: common signs of fluxes and driving forces, Wegscheider conditions, and Haldane relations.
-As spontaneous thermodynamical processes, chemical reactions must produce a positive entropy per volume $\sigma = v_{l} A_{l}/T$.
-This entails that any (non-zero) reaction rate $v_{l}$ must have the same sign as the driving force $A_{l}$.
-The condition \cite{wegs:02,scsc:89} $\Kmat\trans \ln \kv^{\rm eq} = 0$ have to be satisfied for the vector $\ln \kv^{\rm eq}$ of logarithmic equilibrium constants, where $K$ is a null space matrix satisfying $N\,K=0$.
-Similar Wegscheider conditions hold for any quantities that can be written, in vectorial form, as $\xv = \Ntot\,\yv$, such as the logarithmic mass-action ratios $\ln q^{\rm ma}_{l}$ and the driving forces $A_{l}$.
-The fact that reaction rates $v_{l}(\cv^{\rm eq},\uv)$ vanish at chemical equilibrium implies a Haldane relation \cite{likl:05,edgi:07} between equilibrium constant and rate constants.
-For modular rate laws, it reads
+In kinetic models, thermodynamic laws impose three sorts of constraints: a relation between flux directions and thermodynamic forces, Wegscheider conditions for equilibrium constants, and Haldane relationships between equilibrium constants and kinetic parameters.
+They arise as follows. (i) To carry a non-zero flux, chemical reactions must show a positive production of entropy per volume and time, $\sigma_{l} = v_{l}\, A_{l}/T = R v_{l}\,\theta_{l}$ (with the reaction affinity $A=-\DeltaR G$).
+As a consequence, a (non-zero) reaction rate $v_{l}$ and the corresponding thermodynamic force $\theta_{l}$ must point in the same direction. (ii) The vector $\ln \kv^{\rm eq}$ of logarithmic equilibrium constants ca be written as $\ln \kv^{\rm eq} = {\Ntot}\trans \ln \cv^{\rm eq}$, with a vector $\cv^{\rm eq}$ of metabolite concentrations in an equilibrium state.
+For any such vector $\ln \kv^{\rm eq}$, the Wegscheider conditions $\Kmat\trans \ln \kv^{\rm eq} = 0$ have to be satisfied \cite{wegs:02,scsc:89} , where $\Kmat$ is a null space matrix satisfying $\Nint\,\Kmat=0$.
+Similar Wegscheider conditions hold for all vectors of the form $\xv = \Ntot\,\yv$, including logarithmic mass-action ratios $\ln q^{\rm ma}_{l}$ and thermodynamic forces $\theta_{l}$. (iii) The fact that reaction rates $v_{l}(\cv^{\rm eq},\ev)$ vanish at chemical equilibrium implies a Haldane relationship between equilibrium constant and kinetic constants \cite{likl:05,edgi:07}.
+For all modular rate laws, the Haldane relationship reads